lucthanca/shopify-cli/packages/cli/README.md

   $ shopify theme console --url /products/classic-leather-jacket

 FLAGS
-  -e, --environment=<value>     The environment to apply to the current command.
+  -e, --environment=<value>...
+The environment to apply to the current command.
   -s, --store=<value>           Store URL.
 It can be the store prefix (example) or the full myshopify.com URL
                                 (example.myshopify.com, https://example.myshopify.com).
       --no-color                Disable color output.
       --password=<value>        Password generated from the Theme Access app.
+      --path=<value>            The path where you want to run the command.
+Defaults to the current working directory.
       --store-password=<value>  The password for storefronts with password protection.
       --url=<value>             [default: /] The url to be used as context --verbose                 Increase the verbosity of the output.